readyplayerme/rpm-react-avatar-creator/README.md

 **subdomain** *[required]*: string
 - Your Ready Player Me subdomain.
 You can get one from [Ready Player Me Studio](https://studio.readyplayer.me/).

+**className** *[optional]*: string
+- The css styles to apply to the iframe.

-**editorConfig** *[optional]*: EditorConfig
+**config** *[optional]*: AvatarCreatorConfig
 - Editor Configuration is where you can set url properties of Ready Player Me editor.
 Read more about these options in [Ready Player Me documentations](https://docs.readyplayer.me/ready-player-me/integration-guides/web-and-native-integration/avatar-creator-integration#configuration-1).

-**avatarConfig** *[optional]*: AvatarConfig
-- Avatar Configuration is that changes the optimization properties of the generated GLB avatar model.
-Read more about these options in [Ready Player Me documentations](https://docs.readyplayer.me/ready-player-me/api-reference/avatar-rest-api/get-3d-avatars).

 **onEventReceived** *[required]*: (event: IFrameEvent<any>) => void
 - Callback function that is called whenever an AvatarCreatorEvent is published